ryanvmai/ServerME/README.md

 ## **Connecting to MongoDB**

 At the current moment, Server ME can create an Express server that connects to MongoDB.
-To use this library with MongoDB, create an account[here](https://www.mongodb.com/cloud/atlas).
+To use this library with MongoDB, create an account [here](https://www.mongodb.com/cloud/atlas).
 After creating your account, create a project and a cluster.
 Connect your database by allowlisting your IP address and connecting your Atlas Cloud Uniform Resource Indentifier (URI).

 Alternatively, use the test URI to connect to Server ME's demo server: